Q: What is Dry Needling?

 Q: What side effects can I expect after a session?

 A: Most patients report slight soreness immediately after their session.
-This soreness is typically reserved only to the treated muscles and into the areas of referring symptoms, and may last up to 48 hours.
+This soreness is typically reserved only to the treated muscles and into the areas of referring symptoms and may last up to 48 hours.
 Others have reported a pleasant and relaxing feeling.

 Q: Is there anything I should avoid doing after a session of Dry Needling?

-A: Recommendations will be made by your therapist based off your response to the treatment and initial soreness.
+A: Recommendations will be made by your therapist based on your response to the treatment and initial soreness.
 Some general recommendations include avoiding strenuous activity, applying ice or heat, and gently stretching the applied area.